spack/spack/lib/spack/docs/packaging_guide.rst

 runs ``example2`` without checking output so is only concerned with confirming the executable runs successfully.
-If the installed spec is not expected to have ``example2``, then the check at the top of the method will raise a special ``SkipTest`` exception, which is captured to allow reporting skipped test parts.
+If the installed spec is not expected to have ``example2``, then the check at the top of the method will raise a special ``SkipTest`` exception, which is captured to facilitate reporting skipped test parts to tools like CDash.

 .. code-block:: python